 Why Do They Call it A Hush Puppy?:

 Where did hush puppies get their name?
-The origin of hush puppies can be traced back to the Carolinas (or Southern United States), whereby small dollops of cornmeal batter were fried up in hot oil and fed to dogs in order to “hush the puppies.”
+The origin of hush puppies is traced back to the Carolinas (or Southern United States).
+Small dollops of cornmeal batter were fried up in hot oil and fed to dogs in order to “hush the puppies.”

-In other words, hush puppies were often used to placate household pets.
+In other words, this delicacy was often used to placate household pets.

-Hush puppies are sometimes referred to as red horse bread, named after the red horse fish from the rivers of South Carolina.
+Sometimes referred to as red horse bread, they are also named from the red horse fish from the rivers of South Carolina.

 What are hush puppies made of?
 Let’s find out.